defano/jmonet/README.md

 ## Features

 * Offers a standard suite of paint tools with common modifier-key constraints (e.g., hold shift to snap lines to nearest 15-degree angle).
-* Canvas supports undo and redo
+* Painting canvas supports undo and redo operations on all paint tool changes.
-* Affine transform tools including flip, quadrant rotate, free-rotate, and shear.
+* Includes affine transform tools including flip, quadrant rotate, free-rotate, and shear.
-* Images are scalable within a scrollable pane and tools can be snapped to a grid.
+* Painted images are scalable (displayed within a scrollable pane) and tools can be snapped to a grid.
-* Lightweight library integrates easily into Swing and JavaFX applications requiring no additional transitive dependencies.
+* Lightweight toolkit integrates easily into Swing and JavaFX applications and has no transitive dependencies.
+* Backed by a standard, Java `BufferedImage`; easy to import existing images or save changes.

 ## Paint Tools